ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 Go to ①
 ```

-In ① the size depends on the insert block size, which can be controlled with two settings:
+In ①, the size depends on the insert block size, which can be controlled with two settings:

 - [`min_insert_block_size_rows`](https://clickhouse.com/docs/en/operations/settings/settings#min-insert-block-size-rows) (default: `1048545` million rows)
 - [`min_insert_block_size_bytes`](https://clickhouse.com/docs/en/operations/settings/settings#min-insert-block-size-bytes) (default: `256 MiB`)

 When either the specified number of rows is collected in the insert block, or the configured amount of data is reached (whichever happens first), then this will trigger the block being written into a new part.
 The insert loop continues at step ①.

 Note that the `min_insert_block_size_bytes` value denotes the uncompressed in-memory block size (and not the compressed on-disk part size).
-Also, note that the created blocks and parts rarely precisely contain the configured number of rows or bytes, as ClickHouse is streaming and [processing](https://clickhouse.com/company/events/query-performance-introspection) data row-[block](https://clickhouse.com/docs/en/operations/settings/settings#setting-max_block_size)-wise.
-Therefore these settings specify minimum thresholds.
+Also, note that the created blocks and parts rarely precisely contain the configured number of rows or bytes because ClickHouse streams and [processes](https://clickhouse.com/company/events/query-performance-introspection) data row-[block](https://clickhouse.com/docs/en/operations/settings/settings#setting-max_block_size)-wise.
+Therefore, these settings specify minimum thresholds.

 #### Be aware of merges